sofasurfa/rick-morty-fan-nextjs/README.md

- # ⭐️ Rick and Morty Fan Site (Starter Pack Example)
+ # ⭐️ Rick and Morty Fan Site (NextJS Starter Pack)
  ### 🔎 Looking for the perfect NextJS example using the latest and greatest? **You came to the right place!**
  - React/NextJS
  - Apollo GraphQL (SSR - server side rendering)